bhurghundii/bhurghundii.github.io/_articles/4breadcrumb.md

 In terms of actual feature work...
 I have to do things like let you upload high quality / long audio and then playback a thumbnail / sample of it and give you an option to download it later.
 I have been given some really good feedback on layouts and usability too so easy does it.

 In terms of improvements which were not necessary but I wanted to do...
 I regret not picking GraphQL for this and instead opting for REST APIs.
 It became painfully clear later that I needed the flexibility of GraphQL to do things like search and filter.
 I will probably do this later.

+# Retrospective

+To this date, Breadcrumb is being used by pretty much nobody.
+All the early users have stopped using it - including myself.
+That is OK - this post is all about a honest reflection.

+# Breadcrumb was made for nobody other than myself, and I did poor research into solving my own problem

+I think this is why a lot of the people who signed up eventually dropped off.
+At the start, I didn't really have a persona in mind.
+I just wanted to solve my own problem.
+And TBH, that's OK?
+I think it's OK to build something for yourself.
+In that sense, I think I was successful.
+I built something that I wanted to use.
+Good job!

+LESSON 1: Be honest with your goals.
+Retrofitting is bad.
+LESSON 2: Figure out who your honest users are.
+Find out where they are.

+# The friction of existing solutions < using Breadcrumb

+One thing in app design I did not consider the alternatives... or how easy the alternative of just uploading all my media to Apple Notes with a title was.
+Hell, if I read the Photos docs a bit better, I would've noticed you could've just added a caption and sorted it.
+It really was exactly the same as Breadcrumb but had the added benefit of being on a native web app.

+LESSON 3: If you are going to build something, make sure it has less friction than the current solution.
+LESSON 4: Solve your problem before coding the solution.
+And when you solve your problem, read the docs.

+# Build to learn, not to ship

+Given I made this app for myself, I feel like this lesson is a bit of a moot point.
+But I think it's worth mentioning.
+If I were to build for someone or even myself, I would start by creating an MVP using a wiremock with Figma or something.
+Make it super nice and see if there is an audience in there first.
+I made the mistake assuming a working prototype IS the MVP.

+LESSON 5: An MVP doesn't have to work.
+It can literally be a screen shot.
+You can ship a screen shot.
+LESSON 6: The most valuable work you can do is getting feedback from your users.
+Ship it on social media, ship it on Product Hunt / Reddit / Hacker News.
+Get feedback.
+Don't bother starting until you have some signal or unless you feel really really strong about it (in that case, just pull the trigger and ship it.)

+# Actions

+I think I will get practice releasing stuff on Product Hunt and sharing my work.
+I got a working product here so I can share it on places like Reddit and stuff.
+That's a good start.